aakash-sarin/DL-stock-pred/README.md

 # DL-stock-pred
-A notebook of Stock prediction techniques
+A notebook of Stock prediction using LSTM.